So, you’ve got this killer product to sell on Amazon, but the job isn’t done yet!

 You can choose to ship your products directly to yourself or a third-party middleman to ensure product and packaging quality.
 Following these checks, they can be sent directly to Amazon FBA centers.
-There are third-party services who’ll help you ship your FBA inventory.
+There are third-party services that’ll help you ship your FBA inventory.
 This does come at a cost.
 So what are the pros and cons of using middlemen or shipping the products yourself?
 Let’s start with the pros:

 What are the cons of shipping your products to yourself or using middlemen?